Celebrate the DifferenceJuly 14, 2011 Save Article

 United, not Divided!

 These differences, believe it or not, shouldn’t divide us.
 They should unite us.
 God made us different that He might make us one.
 These are more than mere psychological proclivities; they are there by divine design.
 Aren’t you glad that God made us different?
-It’s time to stop trying to be the be the same or resenting each other because of our differences.
+It’s time to stop trying to be the same or resenting each other because of our differences.
 It’s time to start celebrating the difference!